EspressoSystems/hyperlane-integration-poc/README.md

 > hyperlane core deploy -o configs/core-config.yaml
 ?
 Select network type (Use arrow keys) [PICK Testnet] ?
 Select chain to connect: [TYPE destination]
 ?
-Do you want to use an API key to verify on this (source) chain's block explorer (y/N) [PUSH ENTER]
+Do you want to use an API key to verify on this (destination) chain's block explorer (y/N) [PUSH ENTER]
 ?
 Is this deployment plan correct?
 (Y/n) [PUSH ENTER]
 ```